The Brand Action Gap: Knowing but not acting is costing your business

 This isn’t a knowledge problem.
 It’s an action problem.

 We call it the Brand Action Gap.
-The space between understanding the importance of brand and actually doing the work required to build, implement and sustain it over time.
+The space between understanding brand importance and actually doing the work required to build, implement and sustain it over time.

 WHAT IS THE BRAND ACTION GAP?